 Yes.
 There will be a snack and lunch break every day.
-Perkins Center will provide a light snack for all campers such as animal crackers and pretzels.
-Campers are asked to bring a labeled, bagged lunch and a labeled, refillable water bottle.
+Campers are asked to bring a labeled snack and labeled, bagged lunch and a labeled, refillable water bottle.
 Lunches can be stored in the refrigerator if necessary.
 Weather permitting, campers can play soccer, jump rope, play tag or just relax on the arboretum at Perkins after lunch.

 Can my child be in the same group as his/her friend?

 Yes, please make that clear upon registering and we can usually accommodate this request.

 At Moorestown, the facility has air conditioning units in each room and pitchers of water in each classroom.
 Campers are asked to bring a labeled, refillable water bottle.
 There is plenty of water every day for the campers.